jbanks7220/ctf-writeups/docs/portswigger-Basic SSRF Against the Local Server.md

 ### ✅ Step 5: Confirming the Exploit

-The server responded with a success message, confirming that the SSRF was successful and the internal admin endpoint was triggered.
+The server should respond with a success message, confirming that the SSRF was successful and the internal admin endpoint was triggered. in my case, this lab was already completed so instead it returned a "302 Found" status code, meaning that carlos had been temporarily removed.

 <img width="498" height="254" alt="Screenshot 2025-10-14 125011" src="https://github.com/user-attachments/assets/b1805acd-0dab-4eca-831e-0e19fce541f4" />